raonagos/rupa/README.md

 ## Inspiration

-**Rūpa** is inspired by **wg-easy**, which is a simple way to manage WireGuard servers.
+**Rūpa** is inspired by [**wg-easy**](https://github.com/wg-easy/wg-easy/), which is a simple way to manage WireGuard servers.
 Rūpa builds on this idea to make things even easier with a modern interface and more features.

 ## License

 This project is licensed under the [Apache License 2.0](./LICENSE).

 - You are free to fork, modify, and use the project, even commercially.
-- However, the project name "Rūpa" is a trademark of [Rao Nagos](https://www.rao-nagos.pf/) and cannot be used without explicit permission.
+- However, the project name « Rūpa » is a trademark of [Rao Nagos](https://www.rao-nagos.pf/) and cannot be used without explicit permission.